Lincolnshire: Current governance

 A mayoral devolution deal has received approval from the Secretary of State for Housing, Communities and Local Government.
 This led to the establishment of a Greater Lincolnshire Combined County Authority, formed of the county council, the two unitary authorities and the district councils, with powers over housing, job creation and public transport, including bus franchising.
 The first election for the Mayor of Greater Lincolnshire, who will chair GLCCA, took place in May 2025.
 Reform UK Andrea Jenkyns was elected and Reform UK took control of Lincolnshire County Council.

 Central Lincolnshire

 The Central Lincolnshire area is a joint partnership arrangement between North Kesteven, Lincoln and West Lindsey, covering economic planning and development across the three districts.

-Proposed local government reorganisation
+Future

-Separate to the newly established devolution deal for Greater Lincolnshire three separate proposals for the future governance of Lincolnshire were published in March 2025.
-Option One would see a single council for the area that currently makes up Lincolnshire County Council and a merger of the current two unitary authorities of North Lincolnshire and North East Lincolnshire in the north of the county to make a single council.
-Option Two would see Lincolnshire split into two separate unitary authorities on a north/south basis with North Lincolnshire, North East Lincolnshire, East and West Lindsey making up the northern council area whilst Lincoln, North and South Kesteven, Boston and South Holland making up the southern council area.
-Option Three would see Lincolnshire split up into three council areas, one covering Lincoln, West Lindsey, North Kesteven and South Kesteven, the second covering East Lindsey, Boston and South Holland and the third covering North Lincolnshire and North East Lincolnshire.
+In July 2026, the Government of the United Kingdom announced that Lincolnshire would be reorganised into four unitary authority areas by April 2028.
+The non-metropolitan county of Lincolnshire and its seven districts will be replaced by two unitary authority areas; one will cover the current Lincoln district and some wards of West Lindsey and North Kesteven, and the other will cover the remainder of the present non-metropolitan county.
+Their names have not yet been decided.
+North Lincolnshire and North East Lincolnshire will be unchanged.
+Elections to the new unitary councils are expected to take place in May 2027.

 Demography

-The following tables show the ethnic and religious composition of Lincolnshire in 2021:
+These tables show the ethnic and religious composition of Lincolnshire non-metropolitan county in 2021: